FabiolaLombardi/ionic-springfield/README.md

 # ion-books
-Simple mobile application to fetch best-sellers from the New York Times Books API also simulating a login/registration with Native Storage.
+Simple mobile application to read random quotes from the Simpsons also simulating a login/registration with Native Storage plugin.
 Made with Ionic Framework.